yendorr/ABinbev-teste-Rodney/README.md

 ```
 This project was developed using the FARM stack (FastAPI, React, and MongoDB).

+# About Docker Compose

+Docker Compose orchestrates 5 containers: three are used for the application (Mongo, backend, frontend), and two are used for testing (mongo_test, test).

 ## About the backend

 Once Docker is running, you can access the backend at [http://localhost:8000](http://localhost:8000) and access the backend Swagger at [http://localhost:8000/docs](http://localhost:8000/docs).